SfC Home > Physical Science > Chemistry >

 Non-polar molecules

-A non-polar molecule is one that the electrons are distributed more symmetrically and thus does not have an abundance of charges at the opposite sides.
+A non-polar molecule is one in which the electrons are distributed more symmetrically and thus does not have an abundance of charges at the opposite sides.
 The charges all cancel out each other.

 The electrical charges in non-polar Carbon Dioxide are evenly distributed